irene-gomez/periodic-table/README.md

-# Proyecto para prácticar css grid
+# Project to practice css grid
 This project is still in the process of being completed.